 - Designing and transitioning to a new National Network for Theology, Formation and Leadership. - A national multi-campus theological college. - National theological culture work on 'mission', 'evangelism', 'discipleship' and 'diaconal communities'.

 This stream will be overseen by a Commission for Theology, Formation and Leadership.

 Sharing our Life and our Common Wealth

-July 2024-2030
+July 2024-July 2027

-This is the most substantial stream of work and will take place in three stages.
+This stream will take place in three stages.